unrouted/disty/README.md

 ## How does it work?

 Artifacts are stored on local disk like with distribution.
-Then we use raft to replicate metadata about the registry contents:
+Then it uses raft to replicate metadata about the registry contents:

 * Hashes of blobs and manifests and where they are stored in the cluster
 * Hashes of blobs and manifests and the repository that owned them.
 This is used so that you can't access blobs unless they belong to a repository you have access to.